paul-krug/pytorch-tcn/README.md

 - `use_norm`: Can be 'weight_norm', 'batch_norm', 'layer_norm' or 'None'.
 Uses the respective normalization within the resiudal blocks.
 The default is weight normalization as done in the original paper by [Bai et al.](https://arxiv.org/abs/1803.01271) Whether the other types of normalization work better in your task is difficult to say in advance so it should be tested on case by case basis.
 If 'None', no normalization is performed.
 - `activation`: Activation function to use throughout the network.
 Defaults to 'relu', similar to the original paper.
 - `kernel_initializer`: The function used for initializing the networks weights.
 Currently, can be 'uniform', 'normal', 'kaiming_uniform', 'kaiming_normal', 'xavier_uniform' or 'xavier_normal'.
 Kaiming and xavier initialization are also known as He and Glorot initialization, respectively.
 While [Bai et al.](https://arxiv.org/abs/1803.01271) originally use normal initialization, this sometimes leads to divergent behaviour and usually 'xavier_uniform' is a very good starting point, so it is used as the default here.
 - `use_skip_connections`: If 'True', skip connections will be present from the output of each residual block (before the sum with the resiual, similar to WaveNet) to the end of the network, where all the connections are summed.
 The sum then passes another activation function.
 If the output of a residual block has a feature dimension different from the feature dimension of the last residual block, the respective skip connection will use a 1x1 convolution for downsampling the feature dimension.
 This procedure is similar to the way resiudal connections around each residual block are handled.
-Skip connections usually help to train deeper netowrks efficiently, so they should be used unless you experience a drop in performance.
+Skip connections usually help to train deeper netowrks efficiently.
+However, the parameter defaults to 'False', because skip connections were not used in the original paper by [Bai et al.](https://arxiv.org/abs/1803.01271)
+- `ìnput_shape`: Defaults to 'NCL', which means input tensors are expected to have the shape (batch_size, feature_channels, time_steps).
+This corresponds to the input shape that is expected by 1D convolutions in PyTorch.
+However, a common convention for timeseries data is the shape (batch_size, time_steps, feature_channels).
+If you want to use this convention, set the parameter to 'NLC'.